Edoardo001/Matebook-13-Hackintosh/README.md

 **Post Installation**
 * After boot, install same clover used in the installation, but this time on HDD
 * Extract **CloverPost.zip** from my repository and copy the content in each EFI/Clover like you did for the installation process, but this time on the HDD
-* Extract the **kext.zip** in the desktop and type this commands to install kext in Library/Extensions
+* Extract the **Kext.zip** in the desktop and type this commands to install kext in Library/Extensions

 > cd Desktop/kexts